-Chances are, you may have purchased protein powder that in some way, shape, or form, marketed claims to be "Grassfed" sourced.
-A few reasons for this claim to be made so easily and to be abused so often include
+Chances are, you may have purchased protein powder that, in some way, shape, or form, marketed claims to be "Grassfed" sourced.
+A few reasons for this claim to be made so quickly and to be abused so often include:

-- The perception of the term "Grass-fed" and it's association with a premium cost.
+- The perception of the term "Grass-fed" and it's the association with a premium cost.

-- Neither the Federal Drug Administration nor the Federal Trade Commission have the ability, resource, or capacity to regulate supplement claims before they go to market.
-The "Grassfed" claim in particular compared to extend of falsely marketed claims out there, would be considered a very low priority warranting any type of spending allocated for enforcement.
+- Neither the Federal Drug Administration nor the Federal Trade Commission has the ability, resource, or capacity to regulate supplement claims before they go to market.
+The "Grass-fed" advertisement, in particular, compared to the extent of falsely marketed claims out there, would be considered low-priority without warranting any spending allocations for enforcement.

 We believe the number to be about 95%.
-Meaning 95% of marketed "grass-fed" whey protein products come from CAFOs with zero shame and zero substance to back such a claim.
+Meaning 95% of marketed "grass-fed" whey protein products come from Concentrated Animal Feeding Operations (CAFOs) with zero shame and zero substance to back such a claim.

 We encourage absolute skepticism before purchasing any supplement marketing as "grass-fed" whey protein to ensure you are not unknowingly supporting a CAFO.